What do Post-16 students do?

 We aim to foster ambitious, enthusiastic, creative, empowering, and united individuals, pulling together as a team supporting the school values to ‘be the best than you can be’.
 We believe that students should have the opportunity to participate actively in school life by taking up roles and responsibilities throughout the academic year in order to contribute to whole school improvement.

 The Leadership programme is fundamental to student engagement and enables our students to participate in the sort of leadership opportunities which prepare them for life in a global society.
-These may be in or out of school, and have included: Sixth Form Committee, presenting to governors, leading activities for younger students, Extended Project Qualification, Parent Participation Group and the Head Boy and Head Girl team.
+These may be in or out of school, and have included: Sixth Form Committee, presenting to governors, leading activities for younger students and the Head Boy and Head Girl team.

 Staff and Roles